Neinndall/audio-renamer/README.md

 Script created for dead by daylight to rename WEM files with XML files

 # license
-(c) by Neinndall.
+Copyright (c) 2023 Neinndall.
 If you want to use this script, contact the owner or credit the repository.